What are your weekly session rates?

 I am Out of Network with insurances, which means that you pay out-of-pocket for services.
 Most clients do check for out-of-network benefits that may allow them to receive partial reimbursements for mental health services.
 You will be provided with a monthly “superbill” that you can submit to your insurance for reimbursement.
 Kindly note that we do not work directly with your insurance carrier.

-Medicare and Medicaid plans– If you are a Medicare or Medicaid recipient, neither you or we are allowed to submit claims for reimbursement.
-Therefore, you should expect to pay for sessions out-of-pocket.
+Medicare and Medicaid plans– If you are a Medicare or Medicaid recipient, kindly note that Medicare and Medicaid regulations do not allow for out of network claims submission.
+Therefore, you should expect to pay for sessions fully out-of-pocket.

 I would rather call insurance myself- what do I ask?